gazay/gon/README.md

 ## Usage with Rabl

-Now you can write your variables assign logic in templates with [Rabl](https://github.com/nesquena/rabl).
+Now you can write your variables assign logic to templates with [Rabl](https://github.com/nesquena/rabl).
-How write templates very clearly described in their repo.
+The way of writing Rabl templates is very clearly described in their repo.

 Profit of using Rabl with gon:

   1. You can clean your controllers now!
   2. Clear and easy work with database objects and collections
   3. All power of Rabl
-  4. You still can be lazy and don't use common way to transfer data in js
+  4. You can still be lazy and don't use common way to transfer data in js
   5. And so on

 For using gon with Rabl you need to create new Rabl template and map gon to it.
 For example you have model Post with attributes :title and :body.
 You want to get all your posts in your js as an Array.
-Thats what you need to do:
+That's what you need to do:

   1. Create Rabl template.
-I preffer creating special directory for templates which are not view templates.
+I prefer creating special directory for templates which are not view templates.

     `app/goners/posts/index.rabl`